 The rest of the paper is organized as follows.
 In Section 2 we establish that the standard dividend-price ratio does not significantly forecast stock returns or dividend growth.
 In contrast, we find much stronger evidence for return predictability in various subsamples.
 The slope coefficient in the return equation is much smaller in the full sample than in any of the constituent subsamples, which confirms the instability of the forecasting relationship over time.
-In Section 3.1, we show how changes in the steady-state affect the dividend-price ratio.
-Filtering out this non-stationary component yields adjusted price ratios that have strong in-sample and outof-sample return predictability (Section 3).
-The relationship between returns and adjusted price ratios is stable over time.
-We consider various methods to estimate the adjusted price ratios.
-Our first adjustment allows for structural breaks in the mean of financial ratios.
-For the dividend-price ratio, we show evidence for either one break in the early 1990s or two breaks around 1954 and 1994.
-In Section 4, we find similar break dates for other valuation ratios such as the earnings-price ratio and the book-to-market value ratio.
-Our predictability findings continue to hold for these valuation ratios.
-In Section 5 we use two alternative adjustments.
-We first estimate a Hamilton (1989) regime-switching model and use real-time estimates of the probabilities of regime switches.
-This leads to slightly later break dates, but the predictability results are the same.
-We then use a recursive procedure that estimates both the break dates and the means of the regimes in real-time.
-Again we find strong predictability in-sample, but the outof-sample predictability is somewhat weaker because there is substantial estimation uncertainty about the mean of the new regime.
+In sections 3 and 4, we show how changes in the steady-state affect the dividend-price ratio and other price ratios.
+For the log dividend-price ratio, we find evidence for either one break in the early 1990s or two breaks around 1954 and 1994.
+Other valuation ratios such as the earnings-price ratio and the book-to-market value ratio exhibit similar breaks.
+We show that filtering out this non-stationary component yields adjusted price ratios that have strong and stable in-sample return predictability.
+In Section 5 we study out-of-sample predictability.
+We use a recursive Perron procedure that estimates both the break dates and the means of the regimes in real-time.
+We show that using the break-adjusted dividend-price series produces superior one-step ahead return forecasts compared to using the unadjusted dividend-price series, but does slightly worse than the naive random walk model.
+Using a Hamilton (1989) regime-switching model, we show that if the investor did not have to estimate regime means in real time, but only the regime switching dates, her out-of-sample forecast would improve substantially, and beat the random walk.
+The Hamilton procedure leads to slightly later break dates but predictability results that are virtually as good as those when the (ex-post) break dates were known and used.
+In sum, the hardest part of real-time out-of-sample prediction in the presence of regimes is the estimation uncertainty about the mean of the new regime.
 In Section 6 we consider a vector error correction model that includes the return and dividend growth predictability equations and imposes a joint present value restriction on the slope parameters from both equations.
 We find that this restriction is satisfied when we use the adjusted dividend-price ratio as an independent variable, but not when we use the unadjusted series.
+We use this framework to estimate long-horizon regressions.
 Finally, in Section 7, we find that our simple model serves as a plausible data generating process.
 It is able to replicate both the findings of no predictability when the unadjusted dividend-price ratio is used and the findings of in-sample and out-of-sample predictability when the adjusted series is used.